High order numerical discretizations of the Einstein-Euler equations in the Generalized Harmonic formulation: The numerical scheme

 and where we set $r = 4$ and $\epsilon = 10^{-7}$.
 See~\cite{DumbserZanottiPuppo2025} for further details.
 To conclude, we evaluate $w_h(x)$ at the left and right interface of each interval defining $w^{\mp}_{i \pm \frac{1}{2},j,k} = w_h \left( x_{i\pm\frac{1}{2}}\right)$, and we use these reconstructed states to produce a high order accurate approximation of the first spatial derivative

 This type of reconstruction is repeated for the discrete derivatives along the $y$ and the $z$ directions, to obtain the discrete spatial gradient $\nabla \u_{i,j,k}$, and it is also applied to the point values of the fluxes, again in each direction.
+Concerning the variables to be reconstructed, we mention that in principle one could try to adopt characteristic variables using the available form of the analytic eigenvectors.
+However, due to the excessive computational cost, it is virtually impossible to project repeatedly the entire system into that eigenspace.
+We therefore simply employ componentwise reconstruction in conservative variables. \paragraph{CWENO-FD discretization} The semi-discrete path-conservative FD scheme for system ~\eqref{eqn.pde.mat.preview} then reads